Advance your journey at William & Mary

 Advanced Communication SkillsTeams generate an innovative solution and persuasively convey it using data visualization techniques and communication skills

-"William & Mary's Raymond A. Mason School of Business is excited to announce that our MBA/MSBA dual-degree is now a two-year STEM-designated program.
+"William & Mary's Raymond A. Mason School of Business is excited to announce that our MBA/MSBA combined degree is now a two-year STEM-designated program.

 This course of study allows you to merge the business acumen and leadership from the MBA curriculum with the highly technical skills from the MSBA to solve complex problems in today's workplace.

-Candidates enrolling in the new STEM-designated dual-degree may be eligible for an extension of their post-study Optional Practical Training (OPT) visa up to 3 years.
+Candidates enrolling in the new STEM-designated combined degree may be eligible for an extension of their post-study Optional Practical Training (OPT) visa up to 3 years.

-Candidates must apply to the MBA and MSBA programs separately to pursue the dual-degree.
+Candidates must apply to the MBA and MSBA programs separately to pursue the combined degree.

-Current students may apply for the dual degree after completing the first semester in the MBA or MSBA program.
-STEM-designation is only available for the Full-Time residential MBA.
+Current students may apply for the combined degree after completing the first semester in the MBA or MSBA program.

 For additional information or to set up a pre-interview appointment, please contact firstname.lastname@example.org or 757-221-2944.